Giving Thanks in Hard Times

 | By admin

-Editor’s Note: Be sure to check out our 1-session discussion guide Giving Thanks in Hard Times.
+Be sure to get our free 1-session discussion guide Giving Thanks in Hard Times.
 You can use it to bring Scripture into your Thanksgiving celebration with family or friends.
-Right now it is available free through our web store.

-As you face a variety of challenges in this difficult year, there’s a simple key to growing stronger instead of more stressed: Giving thanks.
+Whenever you face difficult challenges, there’s a simple key to growing stronger instead of more stressed: Giving thanks.
 I discovered how this works when I really wasn’t expecting it.

 It happened after I signed up for strength training sessions at our local fitness center.
 For many years I had heard how important strength training is, and after dealing with painful knees while jogging, I finally decided to take action.